'Like being reborn': Dramatic rescues that defied the odds

 The rescue operation at the illegal mine was hampered by fears of additional collapses as rescuers dug through rock and soil.

-Huddled in an opening 250 metres underground, the men joked and exercised to pass the time and stay positive.
+Huddled in an opening 250 metres (800 feet) underground, the men joked and exercised to pass the time and stay positive.

 "This moment, it's like being reborn," said one of the rescued men after a tearful reunion with his family.